Dante-Cadiz/lemon-qualitycontrol/README.md

 1. Log in to Heroku and create an App with desired name
 2. Log into Heroku CLI in IDE workspace terminal using the bash command: *heroku login -i* and enter user credentials
-3. Clone the source code using the bash commands *heroku git:clone -a APP-NAME* followed by *cd APP-NAME*
+3. Run the command *git init* to re-initialise the Git repository 4.
-4. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility purposes
+5. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility purposes
-5. Deploy the application to Heroku using the following bash command: *git push heroku main --no-verify*
+6. Deploy the application to Heroku using the following bash command: *git push heroku main --no-verify* .
+The --no-verify flag is used to

 ### Forking the GitHub Project
 To make a copy of the GitHub repository to use on your own account, one can fork the repository by doing as follows:

-* On the page for the repository, go to the 'Fork' button on the top right of the page, and click it to create a copy of the repository which should then be on your own GitHub account.
+* On the page for the [repository](https://github.com/Dante-Cadiz/lemon-qualitycontrol), go to the 'Fork' button on the top right of the page, and click it to create a copy of the repository which should then be on your own GitHub account.

+### Making a Local Clone

+* On the page for the [repository](https://github.com/Dante-Cadiz/lemon-qualitycontrol), click the 'Code' button
+* To clone the repository using HTTPS, copy the HTTPS URL provided there
+* Open your CLI application of choice and change the current working directory to the location where you want the cloned directory to be made.
+* Type git clone, and then paste the previously copied URL to create the clone

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide example(s) on how you used these libraries.